SA-MP-Files/LuxAdmin/README.md

 #### RCON Login
 - Check your Server Config (server.cfg) and see RCON password (you may need to change it if you freshly downloaded the server files)
-- Go in game and write /rcon login <your password>
+- Go in game and write /rcon login yourpassword

 #### Set yourself/a player as Administrator
 - Connect to your server